jasonyux/LocalRQA/README.md

 ## Train your RQA System

 Different from other frameworks, LocalRQA features methods to locally train/test your RQA system using methods curated from latest research.
 We thus provide a large collection of training and (automatic) evaluation methods to help users easily develop new RQA systems.
-For a list of supported training algorithms, please refer to ..
+For a list of supported training algorithms, please refer to [our documentation website](https://jasonyux.com/LocalRQA/modules/training.html).

 As a simple example, below is an example script using simple SFT to train ``mistralai/Mistral-7B-Instruct-v0.2``: